Which of the following best describes the central dogma of molecu... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the central dogma of molecular biology as introduced in Chapter 17 of AP Biology?
+Which of the following best describes the central dogma of molecular biology?

 A